Phileosopher/toolbox/README.md

 When I find those treasures, I add them here.

+Sometimes, I don't trust that treasure will be around for long, so I add a second one by a completely different developer, just to be safe.

 ## 3. Awareness

 Many people remake existing software because they don't realize someone already made it.